History of Montreal: Industrialization

 The Lachine Canal and major new businesses linked the established port of Montreal with continental markets and led to rapid industrialization during the mid-19th century.
 The economic boom attracted French Canadian labourers from the surrounding countryside to factories in satellite cities such as Saint-Henri and Maisonneuve.
 Irish immigrants settled in tough working-class neighbourhoods such as Pointe-Saint-Charles and Griffintown, making English and French linguistic groups roughly equal in size.
 The growing city also attracted immigrants from Italy, and Eastern Europe.

 In 1852, Montreal had 58,000 inhabitants and by 1860, Montreal was the largest city in British North America, and it was the undisputed economic and cultural centre of Canada.
 From 1861 to the Great Depression of 1930, Montreal developed in what some historians call its Golden Age.
 Saint Jacques Street became the most important economic centre of the Dominion of Canada.
 The Canadian Pacific Railway made its headquarters there in 1880, and the Canadian National Railway in 1919.
 At the time of its construction in 1928, the new head office of the Royal Bank of Canada at 360 St. James Street was the tallest building in the British Empire.
 With the annexation of neighbouring towns between 1883 and 1918, Montreal became a mostly Francophone city again.
 The tradition of alternating between a francophone and an anglophone mayor began, lasting until 1914.

 Montreal shared control of the Canadian securities market with Toronto from the 1850s to the 1970s causing a persistent rivalry between the two.
 The financiers were Anglophones.
 However both cities were overshadowed by London and later New York, for they had easy access to these much larger financial centres.

+Health

+According to T. J Copp, "Montreal was the most dangerous city in the Western world to be born in."
+Around 1900, 27% of all new babies died before they were one year old.
+That was double the figure for New York City.
+It was higher than London, but it was surpassed by Calcutta.
+Infectious germs circulated rapidly in the overcrowded, extremely dirty tenements into which the poor were squeezed.
+The water was unsafe; the milk was unpasteurized; vaccination was avoided.
+By contrast, the largest city in Australia, Sydney, was one of the healthiest large cities in the world.
+In 1901–1905, infant mortality in London was 33% higher than Sydney.